MetPX/sarracenia/doc/sr_config.7.rst

   for this, when run as the admin user.  then the trigger to run all admin daemons would be the presence of the admin user in the configuration.

+Most users are defined using the *role* option.

+- **role <role> <name>   (no defaults)**

+Role:

+subscriber

+  A subscriber is user that can only subscribe to data and return log messages.
+Subscribers are not permitted to inject data.
+Each subscriber has an xs_<user> named exchange on the pump, where if a user is named *Acme*, the corresponding exchange will be *xs_Acme*.
+This exchange is where an sr_subscribe process will send it's log messages.

+  By convention/default, the *anonymous* user is created on all pumps to permit subscription without a specific account.

+source

+  A user permitted to subscribe or originate data.
+A source does not necessarily represent one person or type of data, but rather an organization responsible for the data produced.
+  So if an organization gathers and makes available ten kinds of data with a single contact email or phone number for questions about the data and it's availability, then all of those collection activities might use a single 'source' account.

+  Each source gets a xs_<user> exchange for injection of data posts, and, similar to a subscriber to send log messages about processing and receipt of data. source may also have an xl_<user>
+  exchange where, as per log routing configurations, log messages of consumers will be sent.

 PLUGIN SCRIPTS
 --------------